Here’s a check-list for anyone who is starting out as a stained-glass painter:

 Painting Bridge / Arm Rest

 Used when painting and highlighting.
 Keeps hand steady so that you can concentrate on glass paint and brush.
 Holds brush/stick in required position.
 Keeps hand away from unfired glass paint and also from glass (so no grease on surface).
-Make yourself with wood and wood glue.
-Useful to brace the underside of the legs with sticky sponge.

 The new and revised introduction to Glass Painting Techniques & Secrets from an English Stained Glass Studio has a stack of useful photos which show you the best way to hold a bridge.
+(It’s not obvious.)

 Used to hold water, also for brushes, also to store oil-based paint and silver-stain in an air-tight condition.